damhau/azdo-pull-request/README.md

 - `azureDevopsPullRequest.approvePullRequest`: Approve a selected pull request.
 - `azureDevopsPullRequest.rejectPullRequest`: Reject a selected pull request.
 - `azureDevopsPullRequest.createPullRequest`: Open the form to create a new pull request.
+- `azureDevopsPullRequest.createPullRequestForCurrentBranch`: Create a pull request for the active Git branch.
 - `azureDevopsPullRequest.refreshPullRequests`: Refresh the list of pull requests.
 - `azureDevopsPullRequest.abandonPullRequest`: Mark a selected pull request as abandoned.
 - `azureDevopsPullRequest.openPullRequestInBrowser`: Open a selected pull request in the default web browser.